Dental Fillings in Lincoln, NE

 Alternatives to amalgam, such as cast gold restorations, porcelain, and composite resins are more expensive.
 Gold and porcelain restorations take longer to make and can require two appointments.
 Composite resins, or white fillings, are esthetically appealing, but require a longer time to place.

-Here's a look at some of the more common kinds of alternatives to silver amalgam:
+Here's a look at some of the more common kinds of filling materials:

 Composite fillings are a mixture of acrylic resin and finely ground glasslike particles that produce a tooth-colored restoration.
 Composite fillings provide good durability and resistance to fracture in small-to-mid size restorations that need to withstand moderate chewing pressure.
 Less tooth structure is removed when the dentist prepares the tooth, and this may result in a smaller filling than that of an amalgam.
 Composites can also be "bonded" or adhesively held in a cavity, often allowing the dentist to make a more conservative repair to the tooth.
 In teeth where chewing loads are high, composite fillings are less resistant to wear than silver amalgams.
 It also takes longer to place a composite filling.